Troubleshooting your paramotor

 A. Fuel problems

-3. Test to determine if a carburetor rebuild may be necessary or if the fuel lines are leaking
+1. Easy test to determine if a carburetor rebuild may be necessary or if the fuel lines are leaking air

 This will test the condition of the fuel pump check valves in the carburetor and reveal whether there is a leak in the fuel lines.
 If it does not pass, it is a waste of time to perform any other tests on the fuel system.
 Parts of the fuel pump diaphragm are used to create the check valves inside the fuel pump circuit.
 If these valves leak at all, the fuel pump capacity and pressure will be less, especially at full throttle and may cause a lean condition/fuel starvation.
 The diaphragm material slowly stiffens and decays after exposure to gasoline, especially if it contains ethanol.
 It takes about 6-12 months for the neoprene material to become stiff enough to stop the pump from working.